LedgerHQ/ragger/doc/tutorial.rst

 Backend as a fixture
 ++++++++++++++++++++

-From this, we are not far away from writing a :term:`Pytest` fixture, wich could take place in a ``conftest.py`` file, and used in a ``test_something.py`` file:
+From this, we are not far away from writing a :term:`Pytest` fixture, which could take place in a ``conftest.py`` file, and used in a ``test_something.py`` file:

 .. code-block:: python